scorelab/Codelabz/README.md

 #### How to Deploy Firebase Cloud Functions

-> **NOTE**:To Deploy firebase cloud functions you have to satisfy following requirements
+> **NOTE**: To Deploy firebase cloud functions you have to satisfy following requirements

 1. Your Firebase project should have Blaze plan or higher version
 2. You should have installed Firebase CLI tool in your machine